com-480-data-visualization/SoundSculptors/README.md

 ### Related work

+While generating the idea we have encountered several projects already related to the world music map.

+ - Spotify and open-source platform CARTO have created the [“Musical Map of the World”](https://spotifymaps.github.io/musicalcities/).
+The creative visualization with an interactive map is making use of Spotify´s data from cities all over the world to give them their special “musical character”

+The Musical Map of the World has music aggregation in world map, but we cannot see the preferences which change over time and visualization user own preferences.

 > - What others have already done with the data?
 > - Why is your approach original?